dsully/perl-crypt-openssl-pkcs12/README.md

 # DESCRIPTION

+PKCS12 is a file format for storing cryptography objects as a single file or string.
+PKCS12 is commonly used to bundle a private key with its X.509 certificate or to bundle all the members of a chain of trust.

-This implements a small bit of OpenSSL's PKCS12 API.
+This distribution implements a subset of OpenSSL's PKCS12 API.

 # SUBROUTINES/METHODS